P\'osa-type results for Berge-hypergraphs: Introduction

-These three examples show the sharpness of each condition of Theorem~\ref{Theorem_Posa_r_Uniform}.
-Since examples showing the sharpness of conditions of Theorem~\ref{Theorem_Posa_non_Uniform} are very similar we will omit them from this manuscript.
+These three examples show the sharpness of each condition of Theorem~\ref{Theorem_Posa_r_Uniform}, since examples showing the sharpness of conditions of Theorem~\ref{Theorem_Posa_non_Uniform} are very similar we will omit them in this manuscript.